2024年10月31日 星期四

-shackle, memento, Memento mori
+shackle, memento, Memento mori. 'remember you must die'.

 Scottish independence: A yes vote will produce a leaner, meaner Scotland